Ecommerce shipping is important because receiving a parcel in the post is often the first time a customer has a physical interaction with your brand.

 Once the order is received, the warehouse must verify the order and prepare the package for delivery with the correct packaging and shipping label.
 This stage could involve manually going to the warehouse shelf and removing the correct item, or it could involve a more technological solution.

 Once the order has been picked, the order needs to be packaged correctly.
 This is an important step as the packaging is likely to influence your customer's first impressions of your brand.
-For example, if you’re a fashion brand, you might want to have very pretty packaging, but, if you’re shipping glass, you need to make sure it is secure.
+For example, if you’re a fashion brand, you might want to have very pretty packaging, but if you’re shipping glass, you need to make sure it is secure.

-As soon as the order is ready to be shipped, the inventory levels need to be updated in your inventory management system to stop another customer buying the same item.
+As soon as the order is ready to be shipped, the inventory levels need to be updated in your inventory management system to stop another customer from buying the same item.

-Unless you sell very specialised or large items, shipping the product to a customer will almost always involve using a third-party shipping carrier, such as DHL Express, FedEx, or Royal Mail.
+Unless you sell very specialized or large items, shipping the product to a customer will almost always involve using a third-party shipping carrier, such as DHL Express, FedEx, or Royal Mail.
 It is important you choose a partner that will work with you and the shipping terms that your customer expects.